Below is a photographic copy of the original

 the weird stuff so far might just have been accidental)

-kept well within the spirit of that assurance by avoiding mention in his
+kept well within the spirit of that assurance by avoiding explicit mention

 [i] ScAm had altered